 FACT CHECK: Why Lord Shiva’s Natraj Statue Is Installed At The European Nuclear Research Facility?

-One of the world’s premier institute, the European Organization for Nuclear Research, known as CERN, has the world’s largest and most complex scientific instruments to study the basic constituents of matter – fundamental particles.
+One of the world’s premier institutes, the European Organization for Nuclear Research, known as CERN, has the world’s largest and most complex scientific instruments to study the basic constituents of matter – fundamental particles.
 It houses the Large Hadron Collider (LHC) which is the world’s largest and most powerful particle accelerator.

-Interestingly, this premier institute has a 2-metre tall statue of Natraja installed on the premises.
+Interestingly, this premier institute has a 2-metre-tall statue of Natraja installed on the premises.

 While netizens have been trying to guess how that statue reached Europe, several stories have emerged on social media about it.

-Some say that the Natraja statute explains the structure of the atom and therefore scientists decided to place it in the CERN campus.
+Some say that the Natraja statute explains the structure of the atom and therefore scientists decided to place it on the CERN campus.
 Another one goes as saying the posture of the statue called ‘Anand Tandavam’ as the motion is similar to the motion of sub atoms.

 While all the of these reasons are fake news, the CERN website acknowledges the presence of the statue and explains how it got there.